keithaumiller/unicorninvesting/BackendPython/unicorn/4_portfolios/Myportolio/simulations/README.md

 ## Overview

-The Myportolio Python Simulation Framework provides professional-grade backtesting, paper trading, and optimization capabilities using pure Python implementation with Myportolio's trading algorithms and **mandatory performance logging system**.
+The **Myportolio Unified Backtesting Framework** provides professional-grade backtesting, optimization, and analysis capabilities using real market data.
+This is the **ONLY backtesting system you need** - all previous separate "backtesting" tools have been consolidated into this unified framework with **mandatory performance logging**.

+### **🎯 Why Unified?**
+- **All Uses Real Data**: Everything we do utilizes historical market data (hence "backtesting")
+- **No Confusion**: Single system whether you call it "backtesting," "simulations," or "testing"
+- **Professional Grade**: LEAN integration + Python flexibility + enhanced logging
+- **Complete Coverage**: Strategy testing, parameter optimization, performance analysis

 ## 🏗️ **Streamlined Architecture**